everettyue/pdsnd_github/README.md

 Post your work on Github

 ### Description
-This project is to upload my files for the previous project to Github
+This project is to upload my files for the previous project to Github.

 ### Files used
 bikeshare.py